Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

  type="url">http://crispr.u-psud.fr/Server/ CRISPRfinder.php</rs>.
 ```

-In the first version of Softcite, software mentions were all encoded as standalone software with the above pattern.
+In the first version of the Softcite dataset, software mentions were all encoded as standalone software with the above pattern.
 To produce indicators on software and code sharing assocated to research works, we need to distinguish the created software part from larger software environment or more implicit software.
 We thus extended the annotations for refining the description of the software mentions as follow.

 In case the software is an environment that suppose that some scripts exist to realize a particular task, we note the software with the attribute `@subtype=environment`.
 For example: